 We love our traveling life, but we’ve also realized that we want and need to make some changes if we’re going to be happy long-term in this lifestyle.
-(And yes, we want to continue.)
-But it’s a bit of a challenge, for a variety of reasons.
+It’s a bit of a challenge, for a variety of reasons.

 Here’s what we can’t change: We have family in Florida, but we also have family on the West Coast, as well as our home and many dear friends in the Pacific Northwest.
-That means cross-country trips, both directions, every year, boomeranging between Florida and the West Coast.
+That means cross-country trips, both directions, every year.
 Flying isn’t really a viable option because of the length of time we want and need to spend with family.
-Plus, we want to have our home with us—it’s really hard to go back to any other kind of travel after RVing.
+Plus, we want to have our home with us.
+It’s really hard to go back to any other kind of travel after RVing.
 We also love our summer camp host gig on Lopez Island, and we’re not yet ready to give it up.

 Here’s what we can change: The pace at which we travel, and the rhythm of our daily lives.
 Each time we’ve journeyed cross-country, we’ve extended the amount of time we’ve taken to get from the Pacific Northwest to Florida.
-First it was a month, then five weeks, then six—last fall, we took seven weeks.
+We started out with a month (which seems crazy now).
+Last fall, we took seven weeks.
 This time, as we make our way back to Lopez Island for our camp hosting gig mid-June, we’ve given ourselves just over two months.
 My crystal ball predicts we’ll be slowing the pace even more.

-We’re also staying places longer—we’ve agreed that we’re not going to stay anywhere for less than two nights, unless there’s really nothing of interest and it’s an easy overnight stop.
-Most places, we’ll stay a minimum of three nights—many places, we’re planning to stay five to seven nights.
-We’ve always kept our travels to about 200 miles for each move—but now we’re keeping at least half of our travel days to under 150 miles.
+We’re also staying places longer.
+We’ve agreed that we’re not going to stay anywhere for less than two nights unless there’s really nothing of interest, and it’s an easy overnight stop.
+Most places, we’ll stay a minimum of three nights.
+In many places, we’re planning to stay five to seven nights.
+We’ve always kept our travels to about 200 miles for each move, but now we’re keeping at least half of our travel days to under 150 miles.

-We need some down time—time to hang out at our site in the morning with a cup of coffee, enjoying an easy start to the day.
-We’re both avid readers, and would like leisurely time to read a good book (not just a couple of pages at night before falling asleep, book in hand).
-I want time to practice my guitar and learn new songs; Eric wants time to update his birding photos and bird lists.
-We want time to enjoy sunset with a leisurely happy hour, instead of skidding into our site just in time to make dinner after a long day of adventures.
-(I’m not even talking about work/blogging/trip planning/daily life stuff—all of which adds to the hours that are spoken for in a day.)
+We need some downtime—time to hang out at our site in the morning with a cup of coffee, enjoying an easy start to the day.
+We’re both avid readers and would like leisurely time to read a good book, not just a couple of pages at night before falling asleep, book in hand.
+I want time to practice my guitar and learn new songs.
+Eric wants time to update his birding photos and bird lists.
+We want time to enjoy the sunset with a leisurely happy hour, instead of skidding into our site just in time to make dinner after a long day of adventures.
+And of course, there’s trip planning and daily life tasks, including work and blogging, all of which add to the hours that are spoken for in a day.

 Choose your site carefully.
 The considerable rainstorm we had left much of the campground with enormous pools of standing water for several days.
 Our site (and the other sites at the east end of the campground) was fine after 24 hours, but others weren’t so lucky.
 We loved our time there, and will happily return.